MrGlenThomas/form3-go/README.md

 I have never used Go before.
 I currently mainly code with C# and TypeScript.

 When I needed to know how to do something (e.g. initialize a variable, create a function, use the go cli, etc.) I searched online.
 Stackoverflow had many answers I needed.
+I also checked out some open source go HTTP client repositories to learn by example.

 I am not familiar with commonly used go code styling (indentation, alignment, comments, naming conventions etc.) or project structure.
 I have looked at some example repositories to get an idea of common practice.
-I may have laid things out in a frustrating way (do people generally order files as package name, imports, types, functions?).
+I may have laid things out in an unusual way (do people generally order files as; package, imports, types, functions?).

 The test criteria specified using the fake API for integration testing.
-I also wanted to have some basic unit tests for fast feedback so am using httptest to intercept HTTP requests and provide static responses.
+I also wanted to have some basic unit tests for fast feedback so am using [httptest](https://pkg.go.dev/net/http/httptest) to intercept HTTP requests and provide static responses to verify the outgoing HTTP request and handling of the response works as expected.

 I saw in the [API documentation](https://api-docs.form3.tech/api.html#introduction-and-api-conventions) that some headers are required in all requests so have a shared function for generating a new request object and adding those headers in.